BZoennchen/supercollider-book/_sources/intro.md

 ## The Nature of an Online-Book

-I experiment with SuperCollider and other tools and I write this book all in my spare time.
+I experiment with SuperCollider and other tools and write this book in my spare time.
 It is a hobby.
 Therefore, I will develop and update it over time.
-It is only a skeleton at its current state, and I will add new chapters and edit old ones.
+It is only a skeleton in its current state, and I will add new chapters and edit old ones.
 Therefore, do not expect anything professional.

 In the future, you might be interested in extending the book with your content.
-Maybe this project will become a community effort to make SuperCollider, sound design, other tools and techniques more accessible.
+Maybe this project will become a community effort to make SuperCollider, sound design, and other tools and techniques more accessible.

 Another thing I am looking forward to is combining the book with a Jupyter-Kernel for SuperCollider such that the book becomes interactive.